- B504 Portland Square, Drake Circus, Plymouth, PL4 8AA

 My specific research areas are:

-- The development of manufactured soils from waste materials.
+- The reconstruction of soils from waste materials.

 - Biogeochemical processes within natural and anthropogenically-influenced environments.

-- Nutrient dynamics and concentrations across various environmental matrices.
+- Nutrient dynamics and concentrations across environmental matrices.

 - The environmental fate and toxicity of industrial and consumer chemicals (e.g. PFAS, UV-filters, surfactants).

 - The development of environmental risk assessment methodologies.